 Sometimes surgery will be necessary to overcome a blockage in the tear ducts.
 Surgery is also necessary to repair ectropion.

 A dacryocystorhinostomy is usually performed as an outpatient procedure with the patient under general anesthesia.
-Dr. Holds performs it in two ways, external or endoscopic.
+Our team performs it in two ways, external or endoscopic.

 - External DCR involves an incision made between the eye and the nose.
 The lacrimal sac, the location of the tear blockage, is opened into the nasal cavity.
 This may involve removing some bone from the area over the lacrimal sac.
-To keep it from blocking again, Dr. Holds may use either sutures or stents.
+To keep it from blocking again, our team may use either sutures or stents.

 - Endoscopic DCR has the same end goal, but it enters through the nose with the use of an endoscope.
 Once the lacrimal sac is located, the procedure is the same.
-Recovery is easier with endoscopic DCR, and Dr. Holds uses this method whenever possible.
+Recovery is easier with endoscopic DCR, and our team uses this method whenever possible.

 Recovery From DCR Surgery